Friday, July 4, 2008

 I can handle the annual Taste of Chicago about every other year.
 Sampling from the city's bill of fare is great, but I can do without the unruly mob ... which hardly explains why I waited until July 3, when the city holds its major fireworks, to attend.

 My girlfriend Brooke loves it and attends several times during the week-long festival.
 She and a friend research their options beforehand, strategically plan a route and exchange reviews afterwards.
 Prior to last Thursday evening's adventure, Brooke did us the courtesy of re-reviewing the alternatives and -- no joke -- indicating the preferred stops with color-coded Post-It flags.
-She's
+She's that into it.

 We didn't stay for the fireworks but a million other people did.
 Following the show, four people were shot (one fatally) right near an L stop in the Loop.
 It's the station I used to get off the train for work and, if you saw Planes Trains & Automobiles, it's also where Steve Martin returns to find John Candy in the end (although there's really no indoor sitting area as the film depicts).